DFOS Content Model

 description string no Short bio or description

-avatar media no Avatar image
+avatar media no Avatar image as a Media object

 {

-"$schema": "https://schemas.dfos.com/manifest/v1",
+"$schema": "https://schemas.dfos.com/profile/v1",

-"entries": {
+"avatar": {

 }